-In-run Compass Calibration is a way to calibrate for magnetic distortions present in the sensor operation environment using an onboard algorithm leaving out the need for a host processor like a PC.
+In-run Compass Calibration is a way to calibrate for magnetic distortions that move with the sensor using an onboard algorithm, leaving out the need for a host processor like a PC.
+However, if possible, using the Magnetic Field Mapper tool is preferred.
 It estimates the hard- and soft-iron effects and provides new magnetometer calibration parameters.
 To expedite the estimation of magnetometer calibration parameters, there is a Representative Motion feature.
 Representative Motion is available in MT Manager, XDA and Low-Level Communication Protocol (Xbus protocol).

-For more information, refer to the BASE-articles on ICC: https://base.xsens.com/hc/en-us/articles/213588029
+ICC is currently a feature in beta.
+For more information, refer to the BASE-article on ICC: https://base.xsens.com/hc/en-us/articles/213588029.